lord63/tldr.py/README.md

 ### Initialize

-1. clone the tldr repo to somewhere(e.g. ~/code/tldr).
+* firstly, clone the tldr repo to somewhere(e.g. ~/code/tldr).
 We will use it when we look for a command usage.

         $ cd ~/code
         $ git clone git@github.com:tldr-pages/tldr.git

-2. init the configuration file, the default location for the configuration file is your home directory, you can use the `TLDR_CONFIG_DIR` environment variable to point it to another folder(e.g. $HOME/.config)
+* then, init the configuration file, the default location for the configuration file is your home directory, you can use the `TLDR_CONFIG_DIR` environment variable to point it to another folder(e.g. $HOME/.config)